dscc-admin-ch/lomas/client/docs/html/_sources/index.rst.txt

 ..
-FSO SDD Client documentation master file, created by sphinx-quickstart on Thu Nov  2 15:25:58 2023.
+Lomas Client documentation master file, created by sphinx-quickstart on Thu Nov  2 15:25:58 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FSO SDD Client's documentation!
+Welcome to Lomas Client's documentation!
 ==========================================

 .. toctree::